 sudo apt install lxc

 This will pull in the required and recommended dependencies, as well as set up a network bridge for containers to use.
-If you wish to use unprivileged containers, you will need to ensure that users have sufficient allocated subuids and subgids, and will likely want to allow users to connect containers to a bridge (see Basic unprivileged usage).
+If you wish to use unprivileged containers, you will need to ensure that users have sufficient allocated subuids and subgids, and will likely want to allow users to connect containers to a bridge (see Basic unprivileged usage below).

 LXC can be used in two distinct ways - privileged, by running the lxc commands as the root user; or unprivileged, by running the lxc commands as a non-root user.
 (The starting of unprivileged containers by the root user is possible, but not described here.)
 Unprivileged containers are more limited, for instance being unable to create device nodes or mount block-backed filesystems.
-However they are less dangerous to the host, as the root userid in the container is mapped to a non-root userid on the host.
+However they are less dangerous to the host, as the root UID in the container is mapped to a non-root UID on the host.